NinaJaverzat/NZRP/README.md

 3) The average size of the largest RP cluster as a function of the number of active bonds.
 This is basically the aggregated average over all the simulations performed.
 4) The average size of the largest RP cluster as a function of the bond concentration.
 This is the convolution of the third line with the binomial distribution.

+Values of the number of active bonds $m$ correspond to the line number, i.e., the first line is for $m=1$, the second for $m=2$ and so on.
+Values of the bond concentration are $p=m/M$.

 #### runner

 For simplicity, we provide with a simple runner that can be executed to perform `TOT` parallel simulations using `num_cores` cores.
 The runner takes in input `L`, `T`, `TOT` and `num_cores`.
 The first three inputs have the same meaning as before.
 The last input, `num_cores`, is used to have exactly `num_cores` simulations running in paraller.
 For example, executing